September 14: Today in Royal History

 September 14, 1667 – Birth of Edgar, Duke of Cambridge, son of King James II of England, at St. James Palace in London, England

-Edgar was the youngest of the four sons of the future King James II of England, who was then Duke of York, and his first wife Anne Hyde.
+Edgar was the youngest of the four sons of the future King James II of England, then Duke of York, and his first wife Anne Hyde.
 At the time of his birth, his three brothers who had been born before Edgar had all died.
-His only living siblings were his two elder sisters, the future Queen Mary II of England and the future Queen Anne of England, who turned out to be the only surviving children of their parents’ eight children.
+His only living siblings were his two elder sisters, the future Queen Mary II of England and the future Queen Anne of England, who were the only surviving children of their parents’ eight children.
 Until his early death in 1671, Edgar was second in the line of succession to the English throne after his father.
 Edgartown, Massachusetts on the island of Martha’s Vineyard, established in 1642, was named after Edgar when it was incorporated in 1671.

 Unofficial Royalty: Edgar, Duke of Cambridge